 The Group is responsible for installing and managing ATMs on behalf of partner banks.
-Of the ATMs managed, more than one third are "cash-in" machines, i.e. allowing both cash withdrawals and cash deposits.
+Of the ATMs managed, more than half are "cash-in" machines, i.e. allowing both cash withdrawals and cash deposits.
 The service can be on a full-fleet basis, i.e. with full management of the ATM machines, or include only part of the services (outsourcing basis).

 On the Italian market, the Group also operates as an Automated Clearing House (ACH) for domestic and international payments pursuant to standard interbank regimes.
 Through a dedicated platform, the Group allows participating banks to exchange flows containing collection and payment instructions, and to calculate bilateral and multilateral balances to be settled at a later date.
-Recently, the Group opened the "ACH Instant Payments" service, for the management of instant transfers, which differs from traditional clearing services in terms of speed of execution and 24/7 availability.
+To complement the offering, "ACH Instant Payments" service, for the management of instant transfers differs for speed of execution and 24/7 availability.
+For international clearing services, the Group continues to be the provider of the EBA Clearing platform (the main European clearing house for SEPA products).

-The Group provides its partner banks' corporate customers with digital banking services for the management of current accounts and payments.
+The Group provides its partner banks' corporate customers with digital banking services for the management of current accounts and payments, which can be classified into the following four categories: